geerlingguy/mac-dev-playbook/README.md

   - Keynote
   - Numbers

-There are a couple other apps I'm leaving out of the list, like Microsoft Word, because I normally don't install them unless/until I need them.
+There are a couple other apps I'm leaving out of the list, like Microsoft Word and Adobe Photoshop, because I normally don't install them unless/until I need them.

 ## Testing the Playbook